blaticslm/IoT-Experimental/README.md

 ## Basic Code
 - Before doing data transmitting, the basic chatroom should be created.
-- The codes are listed below:
+- The codes are listed in the Basic Chatroom folder:
 >new_server.py

+>new_msgwindow.py

+>chat-client.py

 ## Extension